brettshollenberger/deliver/README.md

 Deliver maintains a separate Go workspace per project (in a directory called `workspace/`).
 By aliasing the `go` command, deliver switches the GOPATH environment variable so that builds and installs happen in each project's workspace.

 Running `deliver install` does the following steps:
-- create a `workspace/` directory in the repository (ignored by git).
-- download the locked versions of all packages listed in `packages.lock` into `workspace/src`.
+- downloads the locked versions of all packages listed in `packages.lock` into `$GOPATH/src`.
-- recursively download any dependencies of the packages into `workspace/src`.
+- recursively downloads any dependencies of the packages into `$GOPATH/src`.
-- create a symlink for `auth` if "repository" is present in `packages.json`.

 ```
 > deliver install
 installing github.com/edmodo/minion